Top 5 Commercial Flooring Options: Our Expert Picks

 | Fact Checked By: Ashley De Zeeuw

-With 2021 in full swing, you may be thinking of new ways to remodel your business’ flooring.
-Commercial flooring comes in a wide array of options to choose from and can be challenging to find the right choice for your space’s needs.
+With 2022 in full swing, you may be thinking of new ways to remodel your business’ flooring.
+Commercial flooring comes in a wide array of options, and finding the right choice for your space’s needs can be challenging.

 When considering commercial flooring options, there are four main criteria to consider before proceeding into the nitty-gritty details: durability, style, ease of maintenance, and cost.
-Notably, some commercial flooring options work better in some spaces over others.
-You want to get the most out of any flooring purchase, right?
+Notably, some commercial flooring options work better in some spaces than others.

 So, let’s compare each commercial flooring option.
-Each option containing helpful pros and cons and installation methods to better decide what suits your space best.
+Each option contains helpful pros and cons and installation methods to better decide what suits your space best.

 Commercial SPC Vinyl Flooring